20 Essential Business English Phrasal Verbs (With Examples)

 Business English phrasal verbs you will hear every day in meetings, emails, and calls.
 Learn the 20 most important ones with real workplace examples.

-This guide covers the 20 most important business English phrasal verbs — the ones you will hear (and need to produce) in real workplace English.
+This guide covers the 20 most important business English phrasal verbs, the ones you will hear (and need to produce) in real workplace English.

 A learner who says "We need to postpone the meeting" is correct but sounds like a textbook.
 A fluent speaker says "We need to push back the meeting".
+Both communicate the same thing, but the phrasal verb signals that you are comfortable with informal-professional English, the register of most internal business communication.

 Group 1: Meetings and Decisions